-(a) (i) Explain the term "shift in paradigm" in the context of Baridi Bora Company Limited (BBCL) operations.
-(2 marks)

-- (ii) Analyse FOUR advantages of the principle used by Fabiana Karley in carrying out the first assignment.
+- (a) (i) Explain the term "shift in paradigm" in the context of Baridi Bora Company Limited (BBCL) operations.
+(2 marks) - (ii) Analyse FOUR advantages of the principle used by Fabiana Karley in carrying out the first assignment.
 (8 marks) - (b) Assess FIVE applications of Frederick Taylor's theory of scientific management observed at BBCL.
 (10 marks) - (c) Discuss FIVE benefits enjoyed by BBCL due to formation of new organisational structure as recommended by the research and development unit findings.
 (10 marks) - (d) Fabiana Karley required the research and development team to behave in a certain way.

 Citing FIVE reasons from the case study, justify this requirement.

-(10 marks) (Total: 40 marks) QUES (a) FION TWO Explain FIVE roles of entrepreneurship in economic development of a country.
-(5 marks) (b) Examine FOUR limitations of quantitative approach to management.
-(4 marks) (c) Evaluate THREE sources of power in an organisation.
-(6 marks) (Total: 15 marks) QUES FION THREE (a) Describe THREE positive effects of organisational politics.
-(3 marks) (b) Discuss FOUR merits of group decisions.
-(4 marks) (c) Examine FOUR characteristics of bureaucracies as identified by Max Weber.
-(8 marks) (Total: 15 marks)
+(a) Explain FIVE roles of entrepreneurship in economic development of a country.

+(b) Examine FOUR limitations of quantitative approach to management.

+(c) Evaluate THREE sources of power in an organisation.

+(a) Describe THREE positive effects of organisational politics.

+(b) Discuss FOUR merits of group decisions.

+(c) Examine FOUR characteristics of bureaucracies as identified by Max Weber.

-(a) You have been invited to offer advisory to a management class in topics of project manage ement.
+(a) You have been invited to offer advisory to a management class in topics of project manage ment.
 Identify FOUR characteristics of a project management that you will cover.
 (4 marks) (b) Explain FIVE benefits that may accrue to an entrepreneur upon registering a trademark.
 (5 marks) (c) In the context of marketing management, analyse THREE bases of segmenting the consumer market.
-(6 marks) (Total: 15 marks) QUEST (a) TION FIVE Highlight FIVE benefits of budgeting as a control measure of an organisation.
+(6 marks) ( Total: 15 marks ) TION FIVE (a) Highlight FIVE benefits of budgeting as a control measure of an organisation.
 (5 marks) (b) Explain FIVE characteristics of transformational leadership.
-(5 marks) (c) In reference to the ADKAR model of change management, describe FIVE main goals to their change management. which one can base (5 marks) (Total: 15 marks)
+(5 marks) (c) In reference to the ADKAR model of change management, describe FIVE main goals to which one can base their change management.